16 November, 2024

 I returned to where I had wrapped up the day before, motivated to continue my journey northwards.
 I had more than 20 kilometres left to go before arriving in Wakefield, so I promised myself that I would avoid detours like the day before and concentrate solely on following the Trail.

-I respected this promise for about 15 minutes … I couldn’t resist heading over to the famous Carbide Wilson Ruins, without a doubt one of the park’s most captivating spots.
+I respected this promise for about 15 minutes … I couldn’t resist heading over to the famous Carbide Willson Ruins, without a doubt one of the park’s most captivating spots.

 Slowing down and savouring every step